Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Discussion

-Considering these current limitations, we summarize several promising future directions of anomaly detection: 1) unsupervised anomaly detection \citep{zaheer2022generative} (using only unlabeled images for training to detect anomalies), 2) open-set supervised anomaly detection \citep{ding2022catching} (using a few labeled abnormal images and normal images for training to detect both seen anomalies and unseen anomalies), and 3) few-shot anomaly detection \citep{huang2022regad} (using only a limited number of normal images for training to detect anomalies).
-Actually, the first step for handling the unsupervised anomaly detection is to generate reasonable pseudo labels for unlabeled training images.
-Obtained these pseudo normal or abnormal labels for training data, the task 1) can be converted to 2) and 3).
+Considering the current limitations, we summarize several promising emerging directions for anomaly detection: (1) unsupervised anomaly detection \citep{zaheer2022generative} (using only unlabeled images for training to detect anomalies), (2) open-set supervised anomaly detection \citep{ding2022catching} (using a few labeled abnormal images and normal images for training to detect both seen anomalies and unseen anomalies), and (3) few-shot anomaly detection \citep{huang2022registration} (using only a limited number of normal images for training to detect anomalies).
+Actually, the first step for task (1), handling the unsupervised anomaly detection, is to generate reasonable pseudo labels for unlabeled training images.
+Once these pseudo normal or abnormal labels for the training data have been obtained, the task (1) can then be decomposed into the two further tasks, tasks (2) and (3).

-To explore these three new directions, there are several challenges to be studied.
-Firstly, abnormal medical images only have subtle difference to normal ones, which could be difficult to be assigned with accurate pseudo labels by current methods for learning with noisy labels \citep{wei2020combating}, where predictions are made by vanilla classification networks according to the whole image.
+To explore the three emerging directions, several challenges need to be studied.
+Firstly, abnormal medical images only have subtle difference to normal ones.
+This could make it difficult to assign accurate pseudo labels using current methods for learning with noisy labels \citep{wei2020combating}, where predictions are made by vanilla classification networks according to the whole image.
 Another challenge is that classes of anomalies are inexhaustible.
-Even if some abnormal images are labeled accurately, incorporating them in training can render models ineffective in generalizing to unseen anomaly classes.
-In summary, fine-grained models that is able to recognize subtle lesions and a new training paradigm for utilizing limited labeled images are in high demand for anomaly detection.
+Even if some abnormal images are labeled accurately, incorporating them into training can render models ineffective in generalizing to unseen anomaly classes.
+In summary, fine-grained models that are able to recognize subtle lesions and a new training paradigm for utilizing limited labeled images are in high demand for anomaly detection.